StaffHub vs Homebase: Shopify-Native or General Workforce App?

 If you do not have time to read the whole article:

-• The trade-off is breadth versus depth of Shopify integration.
-Homebase covers more ground but lives outside Shopify; StaffHub covers narrower ground but is built around the Shopify retail workflow.
+- The trade-off is reach versus depth of Shopify integration.
+Homebase works anywhere and for anyone; StaffHub only works for Shopify stores, but is built around the Shopify retail workflow and uses the staff records you already keep.

 What Homebase Does Well